sakshiiirajput/-Avalanche-HyperSDK/README.md

 tool and serves RPC requests for trades out of an in-memory order book it maintains by syncing blocks.

-If you are interested in the intersection of exchanges and blockchains, it is definitely worth a read (the logic for filling orders is < 100 lines of code!).

 ## Status
 `tokenvm` is considered **ALPHA** software and is not safe to use in